judahpaul16/gpt-home/gpt-web/README.md

-# Getting Started with Create React App
+# 🌐 GPT Home Web Interface

+Configuration and management interface for the GPT Home project.<br>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

 ## Available Scripts